19hours/sg-statutes/Acts/Environmental Public Health Act.md

 [4/2002]

-### Receipts, notices, etc. may be given by authorised officer
+### Receipts, notices, etc., may be given by authorised officer

 100\.—(1) All notices, orders, receipts, warrants and other documents which the Director-General is empowered to give by this Act may be given by any authorised officer.